Minter blockchain

 Minter Check

 Minter Check is like an ordinary bank check.
-Each user of network can issue check with any amount of coins and pass it to another person.
-Receiver will be able to cash a check from arbitrary account.
+Each user of the network can issue a check with any amount of coins and pass it to another person.
+The receiver will be able to redeem that check from an arbitrary account.

 Introduction